feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 ### 4.1.
 Use the Python SDK within an existing Python service

-This approach is the most convenient if you want to keep your infrastructure as minimalistic as possible and avoid deploying extra services.
+This approach is the most convenient to keep your infrastructure as minimalistic as possible and avoid deploying extra services.
 The Feast Python SDK will connect directly to the online store (Redis, Datastore, etc), pull the feature data, and run transformations locally (if required).
 The obvious drawback is that your service must be written in Python to use the Feast Python SDK.
-A benefit to using a Python stack, though, is that you can enjoy production-grade services with integrations with many existing data science tools.
+A benefit of using a Python stack is that you can enjoy production-grade services with integrations with many existing data science tools.

 To integrate online retrieval into your service use the following code:
 ```python